 Smoking is allowed in designated outdoor areas only.
 No smoking is allowed inside any of our buildings.

-Cell phone usage is part of the behavioral level system.
+Cell phone permissions vary by program.
+In the intensive residential programs, cell phone usage is part of the behavioral level system.
 Typically, patients become eligible for limited access to their cell phones after the first few weeks of treatment, depending on their treatment course and DBT skill level.
-Access ranges from two 15-minute periods to full access, depending on progression through the behavioral level system.

 Privacy is of the utmost importance to 3East and we ensure confidentiality through our highly trained, professional, and discreet staff.
 No third party, whether known to the patient or not, has access to medical records, health information, or any program participation without prior, written authorization from the patient.